eslint/rfcs/designs/2025-define-plugin/README.md

 `definePlugin` will add two properties to all generated `configs` objects:

 - `name`: will default to the plugin's namespace + `"/"` + the config's key
+  - Plugin namespaces will be equal to the plugin's `meta.namespace ?? meta.name`
 - `plugin`: merged with an object defining the plugin under its name

 `configs` is the only property `definePlugin` receives with a different shape than the output plugin object.